 8 Steps to Ensure Your Truck is Winterized or Not!

-Let’s check out to ensure your truck is winterized or not with 8 simple steps.
+Ensure your truck is winterized or not with these 8 simple steps.

 Cold weather can cause your tire pressure to go down below their recommended PSI.
 This can lead to lower fuel mileage and increased wear and tear.